-The next generation of GeForce graphics cards is here and the Nvidia RTX 2080 is the first to get the PCGamesN treatment in our test rig, but as shiny as the Founders Editions cards are it almost feels wrong to be reviewing the RTX GPUs right now.
+The Nvidia RTX 2080 represents the next generation of GeForce graphics cards, and it’s been a long time coming.
+But as shiny as the Founders Editions cards are it almost feels wrong to be reviewing the RTX GPUs right now.

 That’s because, ever since the Nvidia 20-series was first announced at Gamescom in August – alongside the flagship RTX 2080 Ti – most of the talk has surrounded the real-time ray tracing and AI performance of the new graphics cards, two things which aren’t really available right now at launch.
 And they won’t be until a while after the new GPUs are released, so we’ll have to wait to see the true potential of the Turing architecture fully realised.
 Fine wine, indeed…